5G – A change that is going to make a big difference in PCB Manufacturing world

 Irrespective of whether mSAP or conventional tools are being used, what needs to be employed is AOI or Automated Optical Inspection tools to inspect PCBs for various defects.
 So far automated optimal inspection has been resorted to for testing PCBs and pointing out any defects.
 This is done by inspecting CAM designs and then ensuring that the designs are reproduced.
 In case of 5G enabled boards, additional capacities by way of an AOI system will be needed, which can inspect potential defects by measuring top and bottom trace conductors.
 Lately PCB manufacturers have been able to leverage 2D metrology technology.
 With this there is higher impedance control and also allows for high throughput as well as high sampling rates.
 Also, with advanced AOI system integration, PCB manufacturers can combine AOI processes on a single platform leading to a lot of efficiency in terms of time and labour.
 This is as opposed to putting together a wide assortment of tools that among other things require precious floor space.
 There is also the added difficulty that whenever a panel is being measured manually, production comes to a halt, leading to waste of precious time.

-Fortunately, though the AOI system is constantly advancing and offers PCB manufacturers the ability to combine many processes on a single platform The advanced AOI workflow can include the verification processes as well.
+Fortunately, though the AOI system is constantly advancing and offers PCB manufacturer the ability to combine many processes on a single platform.
+The advanced AOI workflow can include the verification processes as well.
 In turn, this takes away the need to have stand-alone systems to figure out PCB defect.
 Considering the fact that verification is extremely resource intensive, often over three times more than the inspection process, this becomes especially important.
 Also since the use of 5G necessitates increased verification, if manufacturers use conventional tools, they will land up devoting a whole lot of resources. be it by way of floor space or manpower leading to a significant increase in costs.
 In the new approach, however, the use of artificial intelligence ensures that false alarms are sifted out.
 The operator can then focus on those defects that can be resolved using the automated optical shaping systems.
 This in turn saves the time and effort of moving every panel to the verification station.
 Not to mention the fact that the transporting each panel can also lead to the risk of panel damage.
 A single centralized Remote Multi Image Verification Station takes away all of these concerns.

 Another benefit that accrues from a consolidated AOI system is that it lends itself to data aggregation and analysis.
 In turn what this means for the PCB Manufacturer is that relevant insights can be easily drawn from the aggregated data which in turn aids quick decision making.
 With integrated AOI workflows, it is also easy to trace PCBs and to isolate any defective PCBs.
 This in turn takes away a lot of hassle that can result from withdrawing defective PCBs after they are deployed in any device.